FreedomBen/angelbot/README.md

 . <(aescrypt -d angelbot.aes -o -) || echo 'Doh password was wrong'
 slackbot-frd start
 ```

+##### Restarts and ping/pong

+The underlying [slackbot_frd](https://github.com/FreedomBen/slackbot_frd) library uses ping/pong
+signals to ensure that the connection is still up.
+This is good because every once in a while
+slack will stop responding on the other end, but the socket is never closed.
+Without a ping/pong
+check, angelbot will happily continue running thinking everything is fine, when in fact it is not.

+If the slack server fails to answer the "ping" message with a "pong" after a few seconds,
+[slackbot_frd](https://github.com/FreedomBen/slackbot_frd) will tear down the connection and
+restart it.
+This has successfully been done for years now in production.

+Occasionally however, something strange will happen and you will need to manually restart angelbot.
+When this occurs, simply navigate to the running window (in tmux for example) and Ctrl+C the instance,
+then restart it with normal procedure of running `start`

 #### Deploying changes/Updating the source code